Counting fixed points and rooted closed walks of the singular map $x \mapsto x^{x^n}$ modulo powers of a prime: Fixed Points

-\end{corollary} \begin{remark} Note that in fact for even $n$, the formulas in the two cases above are equal if $e=v_p(n)+3$ or $e=v_p(n)+4$, and when $n$ is odd, the two cases are equal if $e=3$. \end{remark}
+\begin{remark} Note that in fact for even $n$, the formulas in the two cases modulo $p^e$ above are equal if $e=v_p(n)+3$ or $e=v_p(n)+4$, and when $n$ is odd, the two cases are equal if $e=3$. \end{remark}